-You can move through each difference in turn using the buttons.
-To move through the differences for the current column, click
+You can move through each difference in turn using the and buttons.
+To move through the differences for the current column, click or

 Use the check boxes in each pane to select data for deployment.
 You can select individual tables or views to deploy, and for each table or view you can select the rows that you want to deploy.
 By default, all rows that differ are selected when you run a comparison.